 How often have you heard your stomach growl, felt a little light-headed or had an oncoming headache and immediately reached for a snack?
 You might be surprised to find that what can feel like a hunger pang is actually thirst.
 These two sensations ride a fine line, and being able to tell the difference can help you be successful with your daily diet!

 When true hunger strikes, many people are guilty of opening the fridge or pantry and immediately looking for ready-to-eat or pre-packaged foods for a quick fix.
 The next time you get a stomach pang, though, pause and ask yourself if you’re really hungry or could you just be thirsty?
 Here are some common hunger symptoms to set the basis for your answer:

 The truth is, most people confuse thirst and hunger, often mistaking the former for the latter.
 Clinical studies have shown that 37% of people mistake thirst for hunger because thirst signals can be weak.
 This can create added issues for chronic kidney disease patients who are sometimes placed on fluid restrictions to reduce their kidneys’ workload.
 Always follow these restrictions, but also make sure your body is getting enough fluid, too.
 Signs of thirst symptoms may include:

 - Increased heart rate

-With symptoms that overlap can easily lead to misdiagnosis when it comes to hunger vs. thirst.
+With symptoms that overlap, one can easily confuse hunger and thirst.
 Pay close attention to these feelings when you have them and think about what you’ve eaten or drank so far for the day.
 Here are a few helpful reminders to keep your cravings in check: